• Date

 OPENING PLENARY: Carbon Farming Industry Stocktake & Outlook

-An address on “Scaling Carbon, Nature and Investment” – Implementing a new Carbon Farming & Nature Roadmap for a prosperous, negative emissions, nature positive future.
+Welcome to country, followed by an address on “Scaling Carbon, Nature and Investment” – Implementing a new Carbon Farming & Nature Roadmap for a prosperous, negative emissions, nature positive future.

 John Connor